Key Takeaways:

 Origin

-The Berne Convention, an international agreement governing copyright, established a minimum term of protection of the author’s life plus 50 years.
+The Berne Convention, an international agreement governing copyright, established a minimum term of protection of the copyright owner’s life plus 50 years.

 United States

-In the U.S., the Copyright Term Extension Act (often referred to as the Sonny Bono Copyright Term Extension Act or the “Mickey Mouse Protection Act”) extended copyright terms in 1998.
+In the U.S., the Copyright Term Extension Act (often called the Sonny Bono Copyright Term Extension Act or the “Mickey Mouse Protection Act”) extended copyright terms in 1998.

 Corporate and Anonymous Works